Knife game: Knife game song

 In 2017, Rusty Cage released a video detailing his side of the story on the knife game.
-He uploaded his final knife game song on April 29, 2017.
-In January 2019, Rusty made many of his Knife Game videos private to prevent his Youtube channel from receiving strikes and potentially being terminated.
+He uploaded his final knife game song entitled "The Final Knife Game Song" on April 29, 2017.
+In January 2019, Rusty made many of his Knife Game videos private to prevent his YouTube channel from receiving strikes and potentially being terminated.
 He subsequently transferred many of his videos to a BitChute account for preservation.
 Re-uploads of the songs continue to proliferate on YouTube from other users.